 There were two keys to their healing and resilience through all of this:

-- They kept up with all their Jewish traditions and practices, which the Bible mentions quite a bit, such as going to Jerusalem for Passover and fulfilling the law.
-These practices helped them keep up their relationships with their community and God.
+• They kept up with all their Jewish traditions and practices, which the Bible mentions quite a bit, such as going to Jerusalem for Passover and fulfilling the law.
+These practices helped them maintain their relationships with their community and with God.

-- Additionally, through the horrible trauma of witnessing her son’s brutal murder, Mary stayed by Jesus’ side, and continued to remain by his side until his burial.
-Mary’s staying by Jesus physically is an example of what we can do when facing trials, remaining close to Jesus on the Cross, which keeping up with our spiritual life can help us to do.
+• Additionally, through the horrible trauma of witnessing her son’s brutal murder, Mary stayed by Jesus’ side and continued to remain by his side until his burial.
+Mary’s physical presence with Jesus is an example of what we can do when facing trials, remaining close to Jesus on the Cross, which keeping up with our spiritual life can help us do.